-As always, I researched my flights first, then I used my travel agent to do the booking.
+As always, I researched my flights first, and then I used my travel agent to make the booking.
 Yes, I can book it myself, but why not share the love around.
 I would book directly with the airline anyway, so why not use my travel agent and we can all benefit in some small way by my purchase.

 It was the travel agent who suggested I look at Korean Air.
 A client had flown with them and had loved the experience.